oracle/graal/docs/getting-started/graalvm-enterprise/oci/installation-compute-instance-with-OL.md

 For convenience, Oracle GraalVM RPMs are available in the Oracle YUM repository.
 That means that OCI customers can use Oracle GraalVM in their compute instances, just like any other Java Development Kit, by installing it with `yum`, `dnf`, or `microdnf` default package managers, depending on the Oracle Linux version.

-The following instructions have been tested on an OCI Compute Instance with **Oracle Linux 8** and **VM.Standard.E4.Flex** with 1 OCPU and 16 GB RAM.

 Use the following command to connect to the OCI Compute Instance from a Unix-style system:

    ```shell